Carocim/carocim.github.io/about.md

 I'm Carocim.
 Professionally, I am a Medical Laboratory Scientist, applying a rigorous, analytical mind to the field of health.
 My passion, however, lies in learning to code, experimenting with tech, and building tools that I personally use.

-My journey with GitHub began at the most unexpected time - right in the middle of reviewing for my local boards.
-I thought, "What's there to lose?" and started creating small tools to help with my daily grind: a pomodoro timer, a task list, and more.
+My journey with GitHub began at the most unexpected time, right in the middle of reviewing for my local boards.
+I thought,
+> "What's there to lose?"
+and started creating small tools to help with my daily grind: a *pomodoro timer*, *a task list*, even updating a port to use *3ds as a webcam on mac*, and more.
 Anything digital that I can make my own excites me.

 ## <span style="color: white;">Create, Not Just Consume</span>